RyoK3N/coding_agent/README.md

 # Coding Agent

 This repository contains a prototype coding agent for generating neural network code from architecture descriptions.
-The agent uses **LangChain**, **OpenAI** and **Pydantic** to parse architecture files and produce boilerplate code for data pipelines, model definitions and training scripts.
+The agent uses **LangChain**, **langchain-openai**, **OpenAI** and **Pydantic** to parse architecture files and produce boilerplate code for data pipelines, model definitions and training scripts.
+Retry logic is included via **tenacity** to help avoid transient rate limit issues.

 ## Usage